 Required Education & Experience

-- A minimum of one (1) year of experience as a Service Desk Analyst, IT Systems or Network Administrator; or combination of related work experience and education
+- A minimum of one (1) to three (3) years of experience; or combination of related work experience and education, education and certification

 - Water and wastewater business functions and operations

 - Michigan’s geographic coordinates systems

 - Use of advanced technology to perform in a busy environment, with frequent interruptions and still be able to prioritize and resolve conflicting requests

 - Install, remove, configure and make modifications to software

 - Work in a professional manner with access to confidential and other data types and a team environment that provides the capacity for IT project delivery

 - Exercise good judgment, discretion, maintains confidentiality, and work with independence, initiative and professionalism

 - Resolve technology and user issues to end-users of varying computing skills

 - Deliver quality written documentation and presentations, including the ability to make technology understandable to end-users